martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 ![Spatial distribution of equivalent rectangular index of tessellation cell in the area of Prague's city centre and its surroundings.
 Figure illustrates visually unclear spatial patterns.](source/figures/ch7/sscERI_map.pdf "Spatial distribution of equivalent rectangular index"){#fig:sscERI_map width=100%}

 The last, not very frequent though, is the example on figure \ref{fig:sscERI_map} showing visually unclear spatial distribution.
-The figure shows *‌equivalent rectangular index of tessellation cell* in the same area as before.
+The figure shows *‌equivalent rectangular index of tessellation cell* in the same area.
 To determine spatial patterns visually require a lot of effort and still, the results are questionable.
 This is one of the examples where one might want to exclude such character for apparent randomness of resulting values.
-However, visual assessment should not be used for such a decision as it is naturally arbitrary and biased based on the ability of a researcher to detect patterns.
+However, visual assessment should not be used for such a decision, because it is naturally arbitrary and biased based on the ability of a researcher to detect patterns.
 For that reason this work uses Moran's I index of spatial autocorrelation to determine whether a character captures meaningful spatial pattern or not.

 Figure \ref{fig:sscERI_moran} below shows the value of Moran's I compared to reference distribution and a Moran scatterplot based on the contiguity of morphological tessellation.
 The I value for the whole Prague is 0.07, showing significant autocorrelation.
 It is not a high value, for a reference two previous example have I 0.387 and 0.912 respectively.
 However, it is still significant (the value itself is likely not within a reference distribution), meaning that even not visually clear, spatial pattern is still present.
 The whole set of character contains a couple of other examples similar to this one, but overall this situation is not a frequent one.